 How to Install Magento using cPanel

 This post explains how you can install Magento, at a single click through cPanel, the most accepted control panel in the hosting environment.
 This single click installation is made possible through the software named Softaculous.
 It includes 300+ software in its store, all installable at a click.
 Online stores has become one of the most successful business these days.
 People are interested in getting everything at their finger tip, and this laziness of common man has been well exploited by many internet companies worldwide.
 The process of doing business -both selling and buying – through internet is termed E-commerce.
-Day by day we see new shopping websites being launched.
+Day by day we see brand new shopping websites starting.
 There are many software available to make shopping carts, however Magento is indeed the best and favourite shopping cart software for all.

 Install Magento through cPanel using Softaculous

 In order to install Magento, you first need to login to your cPanel using your login details.
 Scroll down to the bottom of the screen where you will see Softaculous App Installer.
 Click on it to take it to the softaculous interface.

 You can choose magento from the Ecommerce section of softaculous.
 You can also just search magento at the top search bar and click on the Install Now button.

 Now you will be taken to a screen which will ask a few details from you, entering which your application will be installed.
 You need to answer the following.

 Choose the version you want to install - Unlike other software in softaculous, magento

 offers the flexibility to choose the version of software you would like to install.

 However, before choosing the latest version you need to make sure that your server

 software like PHP version etc meets the magento requirements.
 For version 2 of magento,